Richard Desmond: Express Newspapers

+In 2003, an investigation by the Financial Times found that Desmond had registered his business in Jersey to avoid paying millions of pounds in tax in the UK.
+They also reported that his publishing businesses were not profitable with most of the groups profits coming from pornographic TV channels.

+In 2004, Desmond put in a £500m bid for The Daily Telegraph and Sunday Telegraph national newspapers and The Spectator magazine.

 In April 2004, the Daily Express reverted to supporting the Conservatives, after a period backing Labour.
 On the same day, Desmond attacked The Daily Telegraph (with which he was a joint venture partner in the West Ferry newspaper printing plant), then considering accepting a takeover by the German Axel Springer group, and asked if they were keen on being run by Nazis.
 According to Desmond, in an exchange at the meeting, all Germans are Nazis.
 Desmond reportedly harangued The Daily Telegraph's chief executive and associates in faux German at a business meeting and imitated Adolf Hitler.
 The Telegraph executives walked out of the meeting.
 This incident was described as a form of institutionalised racism prevalent among newspaper proprietors.
 Previously, in August 2001, the National Union of Journalists' chapel at the Express & Star also condemned Desmond for the newspaper's "hysterical and racist" campaign against asylum seekers; this campaign was also criticised by Yasmin Alibhai-Brown, writing for The Independent in June 2002.

-In August 2005, the former executive editor of the Daily Express, Ted Young, made an out-of-court settlement with Desmond's company ahead of an industrial tribunal.
+In August 2005, the former Daily Express executive editor Ted Young made an out-of-court settlement with Desmond's company ahead of an industrial tribunal.
 This related to an incident with Desmond in the newsroom in September 2004, during which Desmond was said to have hit the journalist.
 Desmond has repeatedly denied the claims.
 In 2008, Northern & Shell reported a turnover of £483.9 million.

 Libel case

 Litigation began at the High Court on 6 July 2009 over claims in journalist Tom Bower's joint biography of Conrad Black and Barbara Amiel, Conrad and Lady Black: Dancing on the Edge, that Desmond had made a "humiliating climbdown" over an Express story at the end of 2002 on the state of Lord Black's finances, which it was alleged Desmond had ordered to be written.
 This claim of a weakening of Desmond's "super-tough" reputation as a businessman was viewed as defamation by Desmond.
 Bower denied libel on the grounds of the story being "substantially true".
 The following day, the presiding judge The Hon.
 Mr Justice Eady, discharged the jury as "fundamental" evidence and legal submissions had emerged.
 The new jury later found in favour of Bower.

-A biography of Desmond, Rough Trader, was written by Bower and printed in 2006, but still awaits publication.
+A biography of Desmond, titled Rough Trader, was written by Bower and printed in 2006 but never published.